-Imagine: you and your team work tirelessly to develop a solid PR plan for your client, chock full of creative story angles.
-Finally, it’s pitching time —but despite your best efforts, you can’t seem to get media interest.
+Imagine: you and your team work tirelessly to develop a solid PR plan, chock full of creative story angles and messages.
+Finally, it’s media pitching time — but despite your best efforts, you can’t seem to get media interest.
 Why?

-An important factor that sets good pitches apart from the bad is the inclusion of problematic buzzwords that can turn a journalist’s interest off instantly.
+An important factor that sets good pitches – and any external communications – apart from the bad is the inclusion of problematic buzzwords that can turn a journalist’s interest off instantly.
 We caught up with editor Oriana Schwindt of Variety who clued us in to a few keywords and phrases that can doom a pitch instantly.

 Why: The word “platform” is very nondescript and vague.
 In today’s technologically driven world, most products being pitched have a digital component of some kind.
 To ensure your media contacts understand the concept of the pitch, be as specific as possible with your descriptions.